[This article has been updated to reflect the new tax law that went into effect on January 1, 2018]

 - Tax-free fringe benefits, including medical coverage and retirement plans.

 - Loans by the business to you on a no- or low-interest basis.
-If the interest is below IRS-set rates, the business may have to report interest from this arrangement, but with interest rates low, this isn’t too costly these days.
+If the loan interest is below IRS-set rates (also known as Applicable Federal Rates), the business may have to report interest from this arrangement, but with interest rates low, this isn’t too costly these days.

 If property has no value to the business, talk to your accountant about the benefits of abandoning it rather than selling it for a nominal amount.
 This could allow the business to take an ordinary loss on the property, which is fully deductible, rather than treating the loss as a capital loss, which is subject to limitations.
 Depending on the property, it may be classified as Section 1231 property, a loss on which may be ordinary or capital, depending on other Section 1231 transactions for the year and prior Section 1231 losses.